Business Support and Enterprise Development

 As the heritage sector faces some of its greatest challenges, our support is more important now than ever.
-As a commitment made in our Strategic Funding Framework and in response to the coronavirus (COVID-19) crisis, The National Lottery Heritage Fund has introduced programmes and resources to help the heritage sector become more robust, enterprising and forward looking.
+As a commitment made in our Strategic Funding Framework and in response to the coronavirus (COVID-19) crisis, we have introduced programmes and resources to help the heritage sector become more robust, enterprising and forward looking.

 We are championing resilience through a range of approaches – through grant giving, funded programmes of training and support, and sharing the best practice we've learned over 25 years as the largest dedicated grant funder of the UK's heritage.

 These various approaches have been created to assist organisations in having greater capacity to withstand threats, respond to opportunities and to adapt to changing circumstances to give you a more secure future.

 How we are helping

 We have invested over £4million in business support and enterprise development training programmes across the UK, working with organisations and experts in the sector to deliver them.

 Business support programmes

 Working with external specialists and professionals, we developed a range of business support programmes tailored to all nations in the UK.

 Rebuilding Heritage is a programme delivered by the Heritage Alliance which offered free one-to-one and small group support for organisations and individuals that work with heritage across the UK.
 The programme is now closed.

 The programme helped participants build confidence, overcome immediate challenges and plan for a sustainable future.
 The main areas of focus included business planning, fundraising, and marketing and communications.